-This homemade simple syrup recipe makes the basic ingredient used in many flavored soda syrups and for sweetening beverages such as iced teas, lemonades, punches, and fruit drinks.
+This basic simple syrup recipe makes the ingredient used by old time soda fountain operators for sweetening iced teas, lemonades, punches, and fruit drinks.

-Simple syrup is significantly sweeter than regular sugar, so it's perfect for use in natural soda syrup recipes and for sweetening all manners of beverages, as it dissolves so easily.
+Simple syrup is significantly sweeter than regular sugar, so it's perfect for use in flavored soda syrup recipes and for sweetening beverages and certain baked goods, as it dissolves so easily.

 Lee's Priceless Recipes (1895)